RaoulGrn/mask-stock/README.md

 Step one - Open terminal - npm install both in "cd frontend" and in "cd backend".

-Step two - Make sure a Mongo connection is valid.

 Step three - create .env file with PORT, MONGO_URI, SECRET(random string)

+Step two - Make sure Mongo connection string is valid.

 Step four - Manually add the json files to the empty but created collections in your database.